edgeOFCare/student-tutorials/tool-tutorial-template.md

 #Introduction#
 Tired of being held hostage by Big Programs and their shackling formats?
 Wait no more; Jekyll is here for you with the help of GitHub.

 Jekyll is a program that helps you build your own website in an "easy" and "simple" manner.
-In using Jekyll, you are free to custimize and construct your website how you want it wihtout your format becoming outdated and obsolete.
-It is protected from the whims of wordpress and other templates (nudge nudge Apple and Windows).
+In using Jekyll, you are free to custimize and construct your website how you want it without your format becoming outdated and obsolete.
+It is protected from the whims of wordpress and other templates (nudge nudge Apple and Windows) by essentially "future-proofing" your documents.

+This is a tutorial to show you how to set up your blog wesite with Jekyll and GitHub.

 #Software & Setup